-With this condition, a person’s sleep pattern is affected whereby one stops breathing and starts again repeatedly.
+With this condition, a person’s sleep pattern is affected whereby one stops breathing and starts repeatedly.
 Nearly half of the people who snore loudly have obstructive sleep apnea.

 When someone has OSA, the throat muscles that keep the airway open prevent the flow of air.